TonyFalcon555/moon-dev-ai-agents/src/services/api_gateway/README.md

 - USE_KEYSTORE=1 enables SQLite keystore (recommended)
 - API_KEYS (fallback when keystore disabled), format: `key1:pro,key2:team`
 - PORT (default 8010)

+Optional config:

+- `plans.json` file in this folder describing plans and their RPM limits.
+  - If present, `/plans` returns its contents.
+  - If missing or invalid, `/plans` falls back to the built-in `PLAN_LIMITS`.

 ## Keystore
 - SQLite DB at `src/services/api_gateway/keystore.sqlite3` (override with KEYSTORE_DB_PATH)